 Our legal team is here to guide you through the claims process and help you recover the compensation you deserve.

 Want to know if you have a case?
-Learn more in Dog Bite Laws in New York: When Can You Sue for Injuries?
+Learn more in Breaking Down Flanders v.
+Goodfellow: A Game-Changing Decision for Dog Bite Lawsuits in New York

 If you’ve been bitten by a dog, taking the right steps can strengthen your claim and protect your legal rights: